 Aerial view of downtown Kansas City, featuring the prominent dome of the Kansas State Capitol building surrounded by other buildings, greenery, and clear blue skies, illustrating the context for discussing Kansas City's Crime Rate statistics.

-These statistics highlight both the improvements and areas still requiring attention.
+These statistics highlight both the improvements and areas still requiring attention, even though Kansas City is still a very dangerous city to live in America.

 Comparing this data with other cities, states, and neighborhoods provides a clearer picture of where Kansas City stands on a national scale.